Darmprobleme bei Pferden

 Signs That Your Horse Has Intestinal Problems – 12 Warning Signs (2/5)

-In Part 1 of this series, we saw how complex and sensitive a horse's gut really is.
-Today we'll get practical: What do you see, feel, and notice in your horse when its gut is out of balance?
+In Part 1 of this series, we saw how complex and delicate the horse's gut truly is.
+Today, it gets practical: What do you see, feel, and notice in your horse when its gut is out of balance?

 Many of these signs are subtle.
 They creep up gradually.
 And because we see our horses every day, we sometimes get used to what is actually a signal.
 This article aims to help you look more closely.

 The 12 warning signs are divided into three categories: direct digestive signs, physical changes, and behavioral changes.
-Because the gut doesn't just communicate through feces – it communicates through the whole body.
+Because the gut doesn't just communicate through manure – it communicates through the entire body.

 Important note in advance

-• No single warning sign is proof of intestinal problems.
+• No single warning sign is proof of gut problems.
 Symptoms can have many causes.

-• Several of these signs simultaneously or over a longer period are a clear signal to consult a veterinarian.
+• Multiple signs at the same time or over a longer period are a clear signal to consult a veterinarian.

 • Let me say it again, what is already clear: This article does not replace a veterinary diagnosis – it sharpens your perception.